imagej/imagej.github.io/_pages/Editing_the_Wiki.md

 {% include image-right name="create-page" image_path="/images/readme/create-page-etw.png" %}

 <br>

 1. Navigate to the [_pages section](https://github.com/imagej/imagej.github.io/tree/master/_pages) of the `imagej.github.io` repository.
 Click `Add file` then  `Create new file` from the drop-down.

-{% include image-right name="name-your-file" image_path="/images/readme/name-your-file.png" %}

-{% include image-right name="name-your-file" image_path="/images/readme/name-your-file.png" classes="grey-border" %}

 2. Add a name for your file. **Note: this is not the page title;** the page title will be applied in the next section, front matter.
 File names should be lowercase, avoid symbols, and contain no spaces (use underscores or dashes instead, `_` `-`).

+{% include image-right name="name-your-file" image_path="/images/readme/name-your-file.png" classes="grey-border" %}

 ## Add the page's *front matter*
 The *front matter* precedes the content of your page, and sets several parameters that help setup your page within the repository.
 Without the front matter, your page will not render correctly.